-The School's Higher Degrees by Research (HDR) program is underpinned by an iterative process of twice yearly Practice Research Symposium (PRS) presentations, review-panel discussions and candidate reflection.
-These biannual Symposia held in each of three regions - Australia, Europe $\theta$ Asia - serve as the unique format and process for fostering the critical development and evaluation of HDR candidate research progress, as well as for the examination of completing candidates' research undertaken through practice.

-Presenting research-in-progress to a review panel at every PRS is necessary to support the steady progress of research.
-This process prepares candidates for conveying the knowledge contribution of their research.

-Design Practice Research PhDs are examined at these Practice Research Symposia via the unweighted combination of three elements: an exposition of creative work, a dissertation, and a live presentation and discussion with examiners.
+The School's Higher Degrees by Research (HDR) program culture is underpinned by an iterative process of twice yearly Practice Research Symposium (PRS) presentations, review-panel discussions and candidate reflection.
+These biannual Symposia held in each of three regions - Australia, Europe & Asia -- serve as the unique format and process for fostering the critical development and evaluation of HDR candidate research progress, as well as for the examination of completing candidates' research undertaken through practice.
+Candidates presenting their research to a review panel at every PRS is necessary to support the steady progress of research.
+This process prepares practice research candidates for conveying the knowledge contribution of their research PhD under examination via the unweighted combination of elements, usually including an exposition of creative work, a dissertation, and a live presentation and discussion with examiners.
 Candidates researching via thesis mode benefit from the rich culture of exchange at the symposium, and develop robust capacity to convey and review their work.
-Their research is examined by two external assessors.
+Research activities in the School are characterised by both the field of research and the mode of undertaking the research.
+HDR candidates work with a supervisory team to choose the mode and the field of research most suitable to the research undertaking.